1. Choose the date

 There are many advantages to wireframing:

 Wireframing helps you visualize a full app experience without the distractions of visual design and graphic elements.
-This allows for deeper exploration of multiple layout ideas, concepts, and workflows, leading to a process of building a fully functional, intuitive and user-friendly mobile app.
+This allows for a deeper exploration of multiple layout ideas, concepts, and workflows, leading to a process of building a fully functional, intuitive and user-friendly mobile app.

 While you may want to skip wireframing and jump straight into development, don’t do it!
 Wireframing will help you avoid many unanticipated obstacles and perhaps save you thousands of dollars in engineering costs later.